MAKE PAPER FIREWORKS!

 FIND PATTERNED OR COLOURED!

-You will need to look for colourful throw-outs that you can cut and add to your rocket-making.
+Look for colourful throw-outs that you can cut and add to your rocket-making.

 YOUR CHOICE!

-There will be lots of parts to glue on and paint, and as always you can follow the way I have shown you or you can leave out especially for the younger kids the parts that may be a bit hard for them to do!
+There will be lots of parts to glue on and paint, and as always you can follow the way I have shown you or you can leave out, especially for the younger kids, the parts that may be a bit hard for them to do!

 HERE ARE A CHOICE OF RESOURCES!